jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_C--UnderstandingTheShell.md

 			:

-	1. You want your Pi to take a photograph every hour.
-What program could you use to take the photograph?
-What program could schedule this command?
+	1. You want to create an empty txt file called “ILoveRice.txt”.
+What command can you use to do this?
+You come out of a very hard midterm and want to delete this file.
+What command can you use to do so?

 			: